Filing a Complaint

 - An adjudicatory hearing is the due process required by statute prior to taking action against a licensee, including imposing conditions, sanctions or discipline.

-- Results of Board actions pertaining to complaints are mailed to individuals involved, including the complainant and the licensee.
+- Results of Board actions pertaining to complaints are mailed to the individuals involved, including the complainant and the licensee.